-I am a psychotherapist and associate addictions specialist licensed in North Carolina, Colorado, and Maryland.
+I am an existential psychotherapist and addictions specialist associate licensed in North Carolina, Colorado, and Maryland.
 I work with those confronting relationship issues, life transitions, existential questions, and grief.
-My clients are of diverse backgrounds, but I specialize, research, and write about therapeutic work with men, and I am passionate about what I do.
-For more on my how I work, please see "My Approach" and "Areas of Focus" .
+My clients are of many backgrounds, but I specialize and research men, and I am passionate about what I do.
+For more on how I work, please see "My Approach" and for more on my specialties see "Areas of Focus" .

 I began clinical care in residential treatment for adolescent boys in a group facility in 2012, then as a crisis counselor and court advocate at a crisis center throughout college.
 In 2014, I moved to North Carolina, where I earned my PhD in sociology.
 During the course of my doctoral research, I became interested in men's mental health and saw a need for care for that population.